Garulfo

 Garulfo is a six-volume fantasy graphic novel created by writer Alain Ayroles, cartoonist Bruno Maïorana and colorist Thierry Leprévost.

 Garulfo is a humorous modern fable inspired by traditional folklore, legends and fairy tales.
 It is set in an imaginary world that resembles Europe between the Middle Ages and the Renaissance.
 The lead character, Garulfo, is a frog who wants to become a man: a biped at the top of the food chain.
-With the help of a witch and a kiss from a maid he transforms into a Prince.
+With the help of a witch and a kiss from a maid he transforms into a prince.
 However, Garulfo soon realizes that man has a tendency to prey on his own kind, and that life as a frog was not so bad after all.
 The themes of environmentalism and humanism run throughout, with philosophical perspectives on privilege, social justice, poverty, economics, love, and death in the subtext.

 Synopsis

 The story of Garulfo takes inspiration from traditional folklore and fairy tales to deliver a humorous, yet critical, vision of human society through the naïve eyes of a frog.
 It is divided into two books.
 The first tells of how Garulfo, an innocent frog tired of his condition and admiring of the human species, is metamorphasized into a charming prince - only to discover how cruel mankind can be.
 The second is based on the forced cooperation between the naïve Garulfo and Romuald, a vain prince who has been turned into a frog by his fairy godmother in order to learn some humility.
 The series is packed with cultural, literary and historical references, many hidden in the detailed drawings.
-The three kingdoms in the story represent three periods from the early Middle Ages through to the Renaissance; each are presented with historical accuracy although they remain firmly in the realm of fantasy.
+The three kingdoms in the story represent three periods from the early Middle Ages through to the Renaissance; each is presented with historical accuracy although they remain firmly in the realm of fantasy.